 - Transportation obstacles such as flooded roads, snow blocked passages, or downed power lines

-- Situational awareness of government response
+- Situational awareness for government response

 Hurricanes and Corporate Partners

 Products and services are sold during a disaster.
-During the 3 day self-sufficiency period immediately after a storm, products and services from business are needed.
+During the 3-day self-sufficiency period immediately after a storm, products and services from business are needed.
 Government is not immediately available.
 Business is the only resource available to citizens.
 Business revenue makes donations and generosity possible.